 Setting the foundation for how a team interacts, especially when there’s a difference of opinion, is critical.
 Psychologically safe interactions is a workshop you can facilitate to help you do this.
 Implicit bias is another workshop that can be helpful where one or more people on the team have different experiences or perspectives that may not be heard or valued equally.

 Sometimes the reason people don’t feel safe speaking up has more to do with their own comfort level than with the responses of others.
 The activity What were you thinking? helps your team members consider whether their assumptions about others are objective.
-You can also use the activity Communicate with clarity to help team members gain confidence that what they intend to say is less likely to be misinterpreted.
+You can also use the activity Communicate with clarity to help team members gain confidence that what they intend to say's less likely to be misinterpreted.

 To go even further, you could consider whether you are an inclusive leader, and if there are additional strategies you could use to improve psychological safety for everyone.